 - some knowledge of Yoga philosophy

 - an understanding of the importance of modifying for any personal injuries or issues, and is ready to ask for help to modify if needed.
-(Students should be reminded of this.)
+(Students will be reminded of this as needed.)

 P3 students have: